 “Really?
 Actually, “filth” is a quite common translation of danas.
 Here is California imam Amar Shahin praying the same thing Elkasrawy prayed: “Oh Allah, liberate the Al-Aqsa Mosque from the filth of the Jews.”
 And al-Aqsa Mosque preacher Ali Abu Ahmad: “Oh Allah, protect the Al-Aqsa Mosque from the filth of the Jews!”
 And a Friday sermon from Gaza: “until this holy land is purified from the filth of the Jews.”
 And a Muslim preacher at al-Aqsa Mosque: “Don’t you care that the Jews are defiling the place of the Prophet’s nocturnal journey with their filth?”
 And another Muslim preacher, Omar Abu Sara: “Allah, hasten the day when the Al-Aqsa Mosque is cleansed of their [Jews] filth.”
 And a Friday sermon from Copenhagen: “[Allah] will liberate the Al-Aqsa Mosque from the filth of the Zionist.”

-(Here is the video in question)
+(Here is the video in question-The video has since been taken down)

 And let us never forget Elias Hazineh who called for the death of Jews in Jerusalem from the grass of Queen’s Park.
 Seems your reporters missed it.